folofur/folofur/README.md

 - 👋 Hi, I’m Sean Ruffolo
 - 👀 I’m interested in decentralized apps, machine learning, product management, physical product launches, defi, and desktop apps
-- 🌱 I’m currently learning Rust, Substrate, Fusion360
+- 🌱 I’m currently learning Rust, Substrate, Fusion360, and a bit of Flutter
 - 📫 How to reach me - find me on linkedIn (personal # listed there)